FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 Nextera:    CTGTCTCTTATA
 ```

-If no adapter contamination can be detected within the first 1 million sequences, or in case of a tie between several different adapters Trim Galore defaults to `--illumina`, as long as the Illumina adapter sequence was one of the options.
+If no adapter contamination can be detected within the first 1 million sequences, or in case of a tie between several different adapters, Trim Galore defaults to `--illumina`, as long as the Illumina adapter sequence was one of the options.
 If there was a tie between the Nextera and small RNA adapter, the default is `--nextera`.
-The auto-detection results are shown on screen and also printed to the trimming report for reference.
+The auto-detection results are shown on screen and printed to the trimming report for future reference.

 #### Manual adapter sequence specification
-The auto-detection behaviour can be overruled by specifying an adapter sequence manually or by using `--illumina`, `--nextera` or `--small_rna`.
-(Please note the first 13 bp of the standard Illumina paired-end adapters (`AGATCGGAAGAGC`) recognise and removes adapter from most standard libraries, including the TruSeq and Sanger iTag adapters).
+The auto-detection behaviour can be overruled by specifying an adapter sequence manually or by using `--illumina`, `--nextera` or `--small_rna`. **Please note**: the first 13 bp of the standard Illumina paired-end adapters (`AGATCGGAAGAGC`) recognise and removes adapter from most standard libraries, including the Illumina TruSeq and Sanger iTag adapters.
+This sequence is present on both sides of paired-end sequences, and is present in all adapters before the unique Index sequence occurs.
+So for any 'normal' kind of sequencing you do not need to specify anything but `--illumina`, or better yet just use the auto-detection.

 To control the stringency of the adapter removal process one gets to specify the minimum number of required overlap with the adapter sequence; else it will default to 1.
 This default setting is extremely stringent, i.e. an overlap with the adapter sequence of even a single bp is spotted and removed.
 This may appear unnecessarily harsh; however, as a reminder adapter contamination may in a Bisulfite-Seq setting lead to mis-alignments and hence incorrect methylation calls, or result in the removal of the sequence as a whole because of too many mismatches in the alignment process.